HerambVE/basics-prac/README.md

-## This is the repo of my C language Practice
+## C Language Practice

-### The files in this repo contain the source files of basic implementations of patterns, loops, and input-output.
+### The files in this repo contain the source codes of basic implementations of patterns, loops, and input-output.